Ride Your Wave: Plot

 19-year-old Hinako Mukaimizu moves to an oceanside town to attend college and go surfing, without future thoughts.
-When the fireworks set the apartment ablaze, she is rescued by Minato Hinageshi, a 21-year-old firefighter with a strong sense of justice.
+When a fireworks display sets her apartment building ablaze, she is rescued by Minato Hinageshi, a 21-year-old firefighter with a strong sense of justice.
 Hinako is drawn to his capable personality, and they bond when he learns how to surf.
 They spend time together.
-After telling Hinako the waves are the best to surf in, Minato sacrifices himself to save a jetskiier from drowning.
+After telling Hinako the waves are the best to surf in after Christmas because if you make a wish it will come true, he goes to the beach the next day by himself and goes surfing without Hinako, but dies when attempting to save a jetskiier.

 Hinako is distraught by his death and moves to an apartment away from the beach.
 One day, she finds out he appears in water whenever she sings "Brand New Story", a song the two of them often sang together.
 While the others cannot see him, Hinako and Minato spend time with each other again, even in public.
 However, Minato is reminded of his mortality, after realizing he cannot physically touch Hinako and when his co-worker, Wasabi, confesses to her.
 He asks Hinako to move on with her life, but she declines.
 However, she realizes she is too reliant on him after she stops him from going to heaven.
 When Hinako goes to pay her respects at Minato's house, his sister Yōko tells her what inspired Minato to become a firefighter.
-Hinako learns she was the one who saved Minato from drowning when they were young, and when she unlocks his phone, she reads his drafted text message telling her to "ride her own wave."
+Hinako learns she was the one who saved Minato from drowning when they were young.
+When she unlocks the phone, she reads the drafted text message, telling her to "ride her own wave."
 She enrolls in a lifeguard training course, hoping to stop being dependent on Minato.
 Meanwhile, Yōko confesses to Wasabi, reminding him he had inspired her to return to school when she was bullied.

 At her part-time job, Yōko overhears the same group that set off the previous fireworks planning to do so again at the abandoned building housing a large Christmas tree.
 Hinako accompanies her as they tail the group to collect evidence.
 The fireworks cause the building set ablaze, and Hinako and Yōko are trapped.
 However, Hinako summons Minato, who sends a wave of water up the building, extinguishing the fire.
 Hinako and Yōko ride on a backboard down the wave.
-After exchanging final farewells with Yōko, Wasabi and Hinako, Minato's spirit ascends to heaven.
+After exchanging final farewells with Yōko, Wasabi, and Hinako, Minato's spirit ascends to heaven.
 The next Christmas, Hinako, Yōko and Wasabi, the latter two now dating, visit the Chiba Port Tower to celebrate Hinako receiving her lifeguard certification.
 As Yōko and Wasabi leave, Hinako sings to a fountain, but Minato does not appear.
-The tower reads a message he wrote for her the previous year and Hinako sadly breaks down.
-Afterwards, Hinako continues spending her lifeguard duty and surfing.
+The tower reads a message he wrote for her the previous year and Hinako breaks down.
+Afterwards, Hinako continues her lifeguard duty and surfing.